nikolac/doc.nuxeo.com-content/src/studio/nuxeo-studio/studio-overview-and-concepts.md

 Firefox is not fully supported on Nuxeo Studio Designer.
 Currently, view editors - with widget preview on forms - are not supported.
 {{/callout}}

-## Is it Possible to Export a Studio Project in Eclipse?
+## Exporting a Studio Project in Eclipse

-Nuxeo Studio generates XML configurations from your instructions.
+From your instructions, Nuxeo Studio generates XML configurations.
 The plugin you can download from Nuxeo Studio is a strict set of XML files and pictures.
 To have a closer look: rename the downloaded JAR and unzip it.
-You can find the "sources" of your project.
+You can find the sources of your project.
 Technically, nothing prevents you from importing these files in Eclipse, modify them and commit changes in your own source repository.

-**Yet, we do not recommend it because:**
+**Yet, we do not recommend it because there is no reverse path:**
-- There is no reverse path.
-You will **definitively** lose the ability to maintain your project in Studio.
-For example, you will no longer be able to configure any feature in a more recent version, or use drag n drop to modify an automation chain.
+- You will **definitively** lose the ability to maintain your project in Studio.
+For example, you will no longer be able to configure any feature in a more recent version, or use drag and drop to modify an automation chain.
-- You will lose the ease of maintenance from.
-Indeed, to upgrade a plugin made with Studio, you only need to change the version of the distribution of your project in the preferences.
-Nuxeo Studio generates the right XML for your target application version.
+- You will lose the ease of maintenance.
+Indeed, to upgrade a plugin made with Studio, all you need is to change the version of the distribution of your project.
+Nuxeo Studio generates the XML according to your target application version.

-We can identify causes that might lead you to consider switching your project to Eclipse:
+If you consider switching your project to Eclipse because:

 **You are blocked in Studio and cannot do something you want:**
 - Try contributing an external declaration in the Advanced Settings.